colinkingswood/colinkingswood.github.io/_posts/2017-02-25-Model-Form-Customisation.md

 </pre>

-## Adding extra fields, and customising widgets.
+## Adding extra fields, and customizing widgets.

 Lets start with the easiest one, adding some classs for css styling and a different widget.
 I have a URL field, but the validation in the browser expected the url to have "http" at the start.
 That is likely to cause problems for the users, and we are doing server side validation anyway, so I changed it to a text widget.
 In addition to that I need some exta classes for css styling on some widgets.